tomaskala/website/content/posts/cryptopals-set-4.md

 ```
 edit(ciphertext, offset, new-plaintext):
-  - decrypt the ciphertext using the unknown encryption key and the known nonce
+  plaintext := AES-CTR(ciphertext)
-  - replace the plaintext with new-plaintext starting at the specified offset
+  plaintext[offset:offset+length(new-plaintext)] := new-plaintext
-  - encrypt the resulting plaintext using the same unknown encryption key and the same known nonce
+  new-ciphertext := AES-CTR(plaintext)
-  - return the new ciphertext
+  return new-ciphertext
 ```

-Using only the ciphertext and the `edit` function, we can recover the plaintext.
+It turns out that using only the ciphertext and the `edit` function, we can recover the plaintext.

 Suppose we call `ciphertext' := edit(ciphertext, 0, 'A')`.
 The two ciphertexts differ only in the zeroth byte: